-2.2.2.1 | Speech Complexity Manipulation.
-Depending on the condition to which they were assigned, children heard the story narrated at either the SIMPLE or COMPLEX level (center column of Figure 1).
-The SIMPLE and COMPLEX narrations were matched on multiple linguistic dimensions, but differed in the estimated age of acquisition (AoA) of the words they used (Kuperman et al. 2012).3 The SIMPLE narration exclusively used words from the MacArthur-Bates Communicative Development Inventory (Fenson et al. 2007), which is normed for children between 16 and 30 months.
+Speech Complexity Manipulation Depending on the condition to which they were assigned, children heard the story narrated at either the SIMPLE or COMPLEX level (center column of Figure 1).
+The SIMPLE and COMPLEX narrations were matched on multiple linguistic dimensions, but differed in the estimated age of acquisition (AoA) of the words they used (Kuperman, Stadthagen-Gonzalez, & Brysbaert,

+2012).
+The SIMPLE narration exclusively used words from the MacArthur-Bates Communicative Development Inventory (Fenson et al., 2007), which is normed for children between 16 and 30 months.
 In contrast, each page of the COMPLEX narration included five words with AoAs estimated between 7 and 13 years (bolded in the sample page narration in Figure 1), as well as a single rare and unfamiliar word with an estimated AoA of over 13 years, which was presented twice (bolded and underlined in Figure 1).
 The rare words were ogled, absconded, flummoxed, hyaline, aperture, and tor (two verbs, two adjectives, and two nouns).
 Children's learning of these rare words was assessed in the test phase.

-2.2.2.2 | Child-Controlled Listening.
-Children obligatorily heard the narration for each page at least once (\sim 15 s), after which the same audio continued to loop for up to five additional repetitions (\sim 75 s), separated by a brief pause (500 ms).
-After the first obligatory narration, children could advance to the next page early by looking at the DISTRACTOR: A fixation of 1.5 s (1500 ms) to the DISTRACTOR automatically triggered the next page.
-The child-controlled portion of the experiment lasted between 1.67 and 6.70 s (M = 2.97 s [2.64, 3.31]).
+Child-Controlled Listening Children obligatorily heard the narration for each page at least once ( $\sim 15s$ ), after which the same audio continued to loop for up to five additional repetitions ( $\sim 75s$ ), separated by a brief pause ( $\sim 500ms$ ).
+After the first obligatory narration, children could advance to the next page early by looking at the DISTRACTOR: a fixation of 1.5s (1500ms) to the DISTRACTOR automatically triggered the next page.
+The child-controlled portion of the experiment lasted between 1.67s and 6.70s (M = 2.97s [2.64, 3.31]).

-2.2.2.3 | Happy Ending.
-Regardless of condition, all children experienced the same (brief: 7 s) end of the story: Instead of the DISTRACTOR-ILLUSTRATION split-screen, the display showed facing storybook pages.
-The pages turned as the narrator described the boy and the dog's rediscovery of the frog (on a log surrounded by "his whole family!").
+Happy Ending Regardless of condition, all children experienced the same (brief: 7s) end of the story: instead of the DISTRACTOR-ILLUSTRATION split-screen, the display showed facing storybook pages.
+The pages turned as the narrator described the boy and the dog's rediscovery of the frog (on a log surrounded by 'his whole family!').

-2.2.3 | Learning Tests

-After the story, we measured children's learning outcomes via two blocks-Listening Comprehension and Unfamiliar Word Generalization-of six test trials each.
+1.2.3 Learning Tests After the story, we measured children's learning outcomes via two blocks-Listening Comprehension and Unfamiliar Word Generalization-of six test trials each.
 Within each block, each test trial tested knowledge from a different content page in the storybook.
 Three initial trials familiarized children with the format of the test questions, by asking them to point to the "dog," "boy," and "frog" in successive arrays.
 All children got these questions right.
 The subsequent test questions were always presented in the same order across children, mirroring the order in which the relevant information was introduced within the story.